clap-rs/clap/README.md

 ## What's New

+Here's the highlights for v2.24.1

+* fixes a bug where args with last(true) and required(true) set were not being printed in the usage string
+* fixes a bug that was printing the arg name, instead of value name when Arg::last(true) was used
+* fixes a bug where flags were parsed as flags AND positional values when specific combinations of settings were used

-Here's the highlights for v2.24.0
+Here's the highlights for v2.21.0 to v2.24.0

 * **README.md:**  fix some typos
 * **Arg:**  add `default_value_os`
 * **arg_matches.rs:**  Added a Default implementation for Values and OsValues iterators.

-Here's the highlights for v2.21.0 to v2.23.3

 * **PowerShell Completions:**
   * fixes a bug where powershells completions cant be used if no subcommands are defined
   * massively dedups subcommand names in the generate script to make smaller scripts that are still functionally equiv